 FILE - In this Dec.
 6, 2012, file photo, mixed martial arts fighter Ronda Rousey shows off her UFC bantamweight championship belt presented to her by UFC president Dana White during a news conference in Seattle.
 With her Olympic pedigree and merciless mixed martial arts success, Rousey finally has a showcase worthy of her talent.
 Rousey and Liz Carmouche are about to make history in the main event at UFC 157 in Anaheim on Saturday, in the first women's bout in the promotion's history.
 (AP Photo/The Canadian Press, Neil Davidson, File)

-LAS VEGAS - AUGUST 11: Ronda Rousey at the Strikeforce Challengers weigh-in at Palms Hotel and Casino on August 11, 2011 in Las Vegas, Nevada.2011 Forza LLC
+Ronda Rousey, shown here at a weigh-in at Palms Hotel and Casino in Las Vegas, is the sport's most recognizable female fight.
+(AP)2011 Forza LLC

 It might seem unfair to claim that the weight of the entire women’s MMA movement is on Ronda Rousey’s shoulders, but make no mistake - this is no rash hyperbole.
 A few years ago, it seemed utterly unlikely that female fighters would step into the hallowed blood stained Octagon.
 Why would they?
 After all, was there never a seemingly more staunch opponent of this final female fighting frontier than Dana White.
 He vowed he did that it would not ever happen.
 But it did.